 The next step is to go with a friend.
 If one of your new year’s resolutions is to get fit, this could be the push you need to accomplish that goal.

 Everyone feels more confident when they have someone they know and love around them.
 It will help you to take your mind away from how anxious you feel.

 This worked for me when I did my first group fitness class, which happened to be Zumba.
 My cousin and I use to go together and it was nice working out with someone I knew, especially since Zumba is basically dancing and some of the moves were way above my dance knowledge.

 Research the Exercises Performed and Then Watch YouTube Videos of the Exercises Expected

-The most common cause of group fitness anxiety is not getting the exercises right and looking silly.
-You can ease this problem by looking up the exercises performed online and practice them yourself at home.
+The most common cause of group workout anxiety is feeling like you’re not getting the exercises right and looking silly.
+You can ease this problem by looking up the exercises performed online and practicing them yourself at home.

 You can also film yourself using your phone and watch the footage back so you’re sure that you’re getting it right.